 The web and technological advances create new opportunities and have the potential to remove communication barriers many face in the physical world.
 Yet millions of people can’t fully reap the benefits of those opportunities because of inaccessibile digital products.

 Governments (including the United States) have made strides in implementing or updating regulations and policies that reflect the modern day reality that people of all abilities use the web and digital products.
 These regulations ensure that people with disabilities do not face discrimination and have equal access and opportunity to use the web and digital products.

 While regulations provide a baseline, industry guidelines can provide more context and direction for accessibility in UX.
 Features like screen readers, text-to-speech, closed captioning and sticky keys are commonplace thanks to established industry guidelines.

 Below are helpful resources that can provide a blueprint for UX teams to create the best, most accessible products:

 What: W3C is the international community that develops web standards.
 It is made up of different stakeholders in web accessibility, such as industry and disability organizations, government, accessibility research organizations and more.
 While not a government body, W3C is the most comprehensive and proactive effort in the world to ensure the web is accessible and those who develop for it have the tools and knowledge they need.

 How: The W3C’s Web Accessibility Initiative researches and tests strategies for web accessibility that organizations can implement.
 It also publishes resources to support development teams in understanding and implementing those strategies.

 Learn more: W3C offers perspective videos that showcase a variety of situations and tools for web accessibility.

-What: WCAG is a godsend for anyone who creates and develops content for the web or other digital products.
-The 2.1 guidelines were released in June 2018 as the highly anticipated update to WCAG 2.0, which was released in 2008.
+What: WCAG is a godsend for anyone who creates and develops content for the web or other digital products. .

 How: WCAG is organized around four principles, often referred to with the acronym POUR: